 Research by Dr. Kanwaljeet Anand at the University of Tennessee demonstrates a fetus can feel pain by 20 weeks (other research indicates pain can be felt as early as 5.5 weeks).
 From 13 weeks on, abortions often involve a technique known as dilation and evacuation (D&E).
-Dr. Anthony Levatino has performed over 1200 abortions, and in the video below, he describes what a D&E consists of.
+Dr. Anthony Levatino has committed over 1,200 abortions, and in the video below, he describes what a D&E consists of.

 After the amniotic fluid is removed, the abortionist uses a sopher clamp — a grasping instrument with rows of sharp “teeth” — to grasp and pull the baby’s arms and legs, tearing the limbs from the child’s body.
 The abortionist continues to grasp intestines, spine, heart, lungs, and any other limbs or body parts.
 The most difficult part of the procedure is usually finding, grasping and crushing the baby’s head.
 After removing pieces of the child’s skull, the abortionist uses a curette to scrape the uterus and remove the placenta and any remaining parts of the baby.